The Best Pumpkin Patch in Every State

 Arizona: MacDonald’s Ranch in Scottsdale

 Face-painting.
 Barbecue.
 Panning for gold.
 Sunset hayrides.
 No wonder the Annual Pumpkin Festival at MacDonald’s Ranch is a favorite with North Valley families!
 The property is also an active horse ranch and offers family-friendly trail riding all year long—including full-moon night rides through the desert.
 Craving something a little artsier?
 Check out the Town of Carefree’s Enchanted Pumpkin Garden in Carefree, AZ, featuring insanely detailed, whimsical pumpkin art carved by artisan Ray Villafane.
-Find out the best place to go apple picking in each state while you’re at it.
+If you prefer apples to pumpkins, check out best place to go apple picking in each state while you’re at it.

 Arkansas: Peebles Farm in Augusta